The 12 Best U.S. Cities Every Traveler Should See

 You should start checking these places off your list ASAP, experts say.

-From sea to shining sea, the United States is filled with incredible cities.
-From the historic (like Boston and New Orleans) to seaside escapes (like, well, almost anywhere on California's coast), there's no shortage of interesting cities to check out in the world's fourth-largest country: the United States of America.
+From sea to shining sea, the U.S. is filled with incredible cities.
+From the historic hubs (like Boston and New Orleans) to seaside escapes (like, well, almost anywhere on California's coast), there's no shortage of interesting places to check out without leaving U.S. borders.
+But with so many cities to choose from, it can be hard to narrow down your bucket list.
+To help you out, we compiled a list of the top spots that travel experts say you absolutely need to check out.
+Read on for the 12 best cities every traveler should see.

 "In Boston—one of America's earliest great cities and now one of its finest—history and modernity are linked at the hip," says Mathew Bowley, the marketing manager at Solmar Villas.
 "Make a point of seeing the Back Bay row homes, which are common Instagram fodder, but are truly a must-see."